National Famine Museum | Strokestown Park Awards

 Join us for an exclusive event at the National Famine Museum on Sunday 19th February at 3 pm, when Emma will talk about her creative process and the inspiration for her intricate designs.

-Strokestown Park and the National Famine Museum are open from 10:00 am to 6 pm daily.
+Strokestown Park & The National Famine Museum is open Monday to Saturday from 10.30am to 4pm